Gavin Creel

-Gavin James Creel (born April 18, 1976) is an American actor, singer, and songwriter best known for his work in musical theater.
-Creel made his Broadway debut in 2002 in the leading role of Jimmy in Thoroughly Modern Millie before starring as Claude in the 2009 Broadway revival of Hair, both Tony Award-nominated performances.
-From 2012–2015, he starred as Elder Price in The Book of Mormon; he received a Laurence Olivier Award for originating the role in the West End version of the musical and has played the role in the US National Tour and on Broadway.
-In 2017, he received a Tony Award for his performance as Cornelius Hackl in Broadway's Hello, Dolly!.
+Gavin James Creel (April 18, 1976 – September 30, 2024) was an American actor, singer, and songwriter best known for his work in musical theater.
+Over his career he received a Grammy Award, a Tony Award, two Drama Desk Awards and a Laurence Olivier Award.

+Creel made his Broadway debut in 2002 in the leading role of Jimmy in Thoroughly Modern Millie before starring as Claude in the 2009 Broadway revival of Hair, both Tony Award–nominated performances.
+From 2012 to 2015, he starred as Elder Price in The Book of Mormon; he received a Laurence Olivier Award for originating the role in the West End version of the musical and played the role in the U.S. National Tour and on Broadway.
+He received a Tony Award in 2017 for his performance as Cornelius Hackl in Hello, Dolly! on Broadway.

-Other stage credits of his include La Cage aux Folles (2004), She Loves Me (2016), Waitress (2019), and Into the Woods (2022) on Broadway, Mary Poppins (2006) and Waitress (2020) in the West End, and the national tours of Fame (1998), Flashdance (2012), and Into the Woods (2023).
+Creel's other stage credits include La Cage aux Folles (2004), She Loves Me (2016), Waitress (2019), and Into the Woods (2022) on Broadway; Mary Poppins (2006), Hair (2010) and Waitress (2020) in the West End; and the national tours of Fame (1998) and Into the Woods (2023).
 Primarily a theater actor, his most notable screen acting role is as Bill in Eloise at the Plaza and its Christmas-themed sequel.

-Early life
+Early life and education

-Creel was born in Findlay, Ohio.
+Creel was born in Findlay, Ohio, on April 18, 1976.
+He was raised in a devoutly religious environment which he found highly alienating, and was drawn to theater as a way to escape it.
 He attended Findlay High School, graduating in 1994.
 He received his Bachelor of Fine Arts in musical theatre at the University of Michigan School of Music, Theatre & Dance in 1998.

 Career

-1997–2002: Early career
+1997–2001: Early career

 Creel began his professional career in regional theater.
 Some of his earliest credits are as part of the resident cast of Pittsburgh CLO, a repertory theater, for their 1997 and 1998 seasons; mostly ensemble roles, some of his eight productions there included Kiss Me Kate, La Cage aux Folles, and On the Town.
-Other stock theater credits around this time include productions in Massachusetts and New York state.

 Following college graduation, Creel played Nick Piazza in the opening cast of 1998 national tour of Fame.
 In 1998–1999, the tour performed in cities including Toronto, Washington, D.C., and Chicago.
 Following the tour, he continued to perform in regional theater before moving to New York City in the early 2000s.
 In 2001, he was the swing in the original off-Broadway production of Bat Boy: The Musical.
 He also took part in the 2001 workshop of Spring Awakening.